franela/go-supertest/README.md

 ## Why?

-  Because we want to keep testing HTTP testing in Go plain simple.
+  Because we want to keep HTTP testing in Go plain simple.

 ## Example